 To shine a light on the stories of our products and the people behind them, Borsheims celebrates our makers and introduces customers new and old to their world.
 One such maker is Jay Strongwater, a talented designer who made the switch from jewelry to home decor in 1995.
 Since, he has made a career of creating dazzling works of art from figurines to furniture, working with a talented team of designers and artisans in New York and Rhode Island to realize each handcrafted treasure.

-We interviewed Jay to learn more about his design process, his beginnings at the Rhode Island School of Design, what inspires him and more ahead of our Jay Strongwater signing event November 23.
+We interviewed Jay to hear more about his design process, his beginnings at the Rhode Island School of Design, what inspires him and more.
+Read on to learn more…

 Tell us a little about the Jay Strongwater brand and how it came to be.